 Here is a map I created of who is here and who is coming.
 15 Data Centers folks- and the party is just getting going!
 Beat those drums boys and girls…

-As I end this article and opinion piece let me share this with you.
+As I end this article and opinion piece, let me share this with you.
 Here is a set of questions that have been sent to City Hall.
 I will publish the answers when they are sent to us.
-In the meantime we ask for any of you readers with an opinion, information, or thoughts, to comment in the section below.
-Data centers are here to stay and they have changed the landscape of our future.
-I asked the question and the answers are out there.
-At what cost jobs?
-I think we are being sold down the river and I don’t like it.
+In the meantime, we ask for any of you readers with an opinion, information, or thoughts to comment in the section below.
+Data centers are here to stay, and they have changed the landscape of our future.
+I asked the question, and the answers are out there.
+At what cost are jobs?
+I think we are being sold down the river, and I don’t like it.
 Maybe some of you feel the same way.

 Questions to the City of Hillsboro: